christopherlewis95/CS415_Lewis/PA4/README.md

 ## Compilation Options
 There is only one option for this project and it is to use a makefile.
 Use the makefile provided in PA4/

+# IMPORTANT
+Code does not run perfectly.
+MPI_sendrcv_replace does not work.
+In the comments mention a fix if you know how to.

 # Running
 You may simple run the program with a few commands from the PA4 home directory.
 ```bash